3Mustard/online-library/README.md

 ## Library

-Keep track of your books online ability to review and read other reviews coming soon.
+Keep track of your books online.
+The ability to review and read other reviews coming soon.

 ## Installation

-run bundle install to install required gems run shotgun to launch in the web browser
+run bundle install to install required gems. run shotgun to launch in the web browser